frankchen07/writing/posts/don't fuck with the duck.md

 ### beauty as a requirement for longevity

 Looking back on this experience, it was easy to overlook the beauty and presence involved in the culinary world.
-I think that’s why so many people stay in the craft for so long, despite the shitty hours and low pay.
-There’s something special about bringing all of your physical and mental self to the task at hand everyday, and constantly finding ways to get better, despite the difficulty of the kitchen.
+I think that's why so many people stay in the craft for so long, despite the shitty hours and low pay.
+There's something special about bringing all of your physical and mental self to the task at hand everyday, and constantly finding ways to get better, despite the difficulty of the kitchen.

-Being who I am now, I think I would’ve enjoyed the last three months at Birdsong much more than before.
+Being who I am now, I think I would've enjoyed the last three months at Birdsong much more than before.
 During my time there, I let pressure and monotonous process take me over.
-When you work at a place where the menu has been refined by years of expertise, it’s only natural that the less experienced would be doing many of the same things to build their skills.
-If you stay present with your senses and really dive into what you’re doing, it is indeed a beautiful thing.
-You won’t last in this world if you can’t appreciate the [intrinsic beauty](https://www.frank-chen.com/posts/beauty-is-a-muscle) in whatever work you’re doing.
+When you work at a place where the menu has been refined by years of expertise, it's only natural that the less experienced would be doing many of the same things to build their skills.
+If you stay present with your senses and really dive into what you're doing, it is indeed a beautiful thing.
+You won't last in this world if you can't appreciate the [intrinsic beauty](https://www.frank-chen.com/posts/beauty-is-a-muscle) in whatever work you're doing.

-In the moment, I think the majority of folks would hate to break their back hanging up duck legs but if they _see_ and _feel_ the details, there’s a completely different story.
-It’s this mastery of rinsing that leg until it’s clean and dry, hanging them exactly three inches apart with seven inches of twine, and twirling a perfect noose knot with frostbitten fingers that just presents itself as this beautiful, hard-fought artistic process.
+In the moment, I think the majority of folks would hate to break their back hanging up duck legs but if they _see_ and _feel_ the details, there's a completely different story.
+It's this mastery of rinsing that leg until it's clean and dry, hanging them exactly three inches apart with seven inches of twine, and twirling a perfect noose knot with frostbitten fingers that just presents itself as this beautiful, hard-fought artistic process.
 Even thinking about it now, it gives me this sense of pride, and _that_ is what is important for longevity.